 With glorious beaches, areas of outstanding countryside and over 70 km of coastline, Jersey is certainly a beautiful place to live.
 Its top class education system, great dining opportunities and mixture of British and French culture make it very attractive for those seeking to buy a property.
-But doing so can be a complex process and I put together a few things to note if you’re looking to make Jersey your home.
+But doing so can be a complex process and I put together a few things to note if you’re considering buying a house in Jersey.

 Jersey Residential Status